top of page

 Melanie Lageschulte shares the inside scoop on the writing process

-Where did you get the inspiration for these novels?
+Where did you get the inspiration for the "Growing Season" novels?

 There’s a saying, “write what you know.”
 That’s where it all started.
 I was laid off from my newspaper job in late 2014.
 It’s devastating, as anyone who’s been through it knows.
 The uncertainty of being unemployed can be as tough to deal with as the lack of income.
 What happens when times are hard?
 You live more simply, focus on what’s really important, consider big life changes.
 While I’ve lived in urban areas for twenty years, I grew up in the country.
 I started to kick around ideas for a novel that would combine the two worlds.
 The main character in these novels gets to do what everyone wishes for at one time or another: she breaks away from her everyday life.